efixler/scrape/README.md

 The docker builds with local sources so use caution when pushing to registries.

-By default, the Docker will run using an in-memory database.
+By default, the Docker will run using a sqlite database at `/scrape_data/scrape.db` on the container itself.
 This can be changed via the `SCRAPE_DB` environment variable.
+You can also use a mount to mount this locally.

 The `docker-run` make target will mount a local folder called `docker/data` and bind that to the container for file storage.
 If you want to use a file-based db you can use this directory, or update the `Makefile` to mount the desired local directory.